inick-tech/Global-Retail-CX-Analysis/README.md

 │   └── placeholder.txt         # Placeholder for the dataset (see Data section)
 │
 ├── 📂 notebooks/
-│   ├── 01_Main_Analysis.ipynb  # Jupyter notebook for data preprocessing, topic modeling, and sentiment analysis.
-│   └── 02_Statistical_Analysis.ipynb # Jupyter notebook for statistical validation (Chi-Square, ANOVA).
+│   ├── Main.ipynb  # Jupyter notebook for data preprocessing, topic modeling, sentiment analysis, and statistical validation (Chi-Square, ANOVA).
 │
 ├── 📂 results/
 │   └── .gitkeep                # This directory will store generated charts and tables.